purpleidea/mgmt/DOCUMENTATION.md

 The force property is required if we want the file resource to be able to change a file into a directory or vice-versa.
 If such a change is needed, but the force property is not set to `true`, then this file resource will error.

+###Msg

+The msg resource sends messages to the main log, or an external service such as systemd's journal.

 ###Noop